 Alcohol (ethanol) is a recreational substance and is also used for a range of industrial, scientific, and medical applications.
-Alcohol is an established human teratogen.
+Alcohol is a human teratogen.
 Due to a lack of data to facilitate the definition of a ‘safe’ level of drinking, UK government guidelines recommend complete abstinence from alcohol consumption during pregnancy.
 Topical application of alcohol would not be expected to result in systemic absorption and is not known to cause adverse fetal effects.

 Fetal Alcohol Spectrum Disorders (FASD) encompass a continuum of adverse physical and neurodevelopmental outcomes that have been observed following prenatal alcohol exposure.
 At the most severe end of the spectrum sits Fetal Alcohol Syndrome (FAS), most often associated with chronic high (>5 units/day) alcohol consumption during pregnancy.
 Affected individuals exhibit pre- and postnatal growth retardation, characteristic facial features, and central nervous system abnormalities which can manifest as a range of neurobehavioural problems.
 Other diagnoses on the FASD spectrum encompass subgroups of these features and include partial fetal alcohol syndrome (pFAS), alcohol-related neurodevelopmental disorder (ARND) (up to 90% of FASDs), and alcohol-related birth defects (ARBD).
 The currently available data are not detailed enough to support a robust analysis of whether the likelihood and/or severity of these FASDs is linked to a particular drinking pattern.